WordPress.com Review 2022 What Are You Paying For Exactly?

 Generally speaking, with WordPress, if the feature you need isn’t already included with your theme, it comes in the form of a plugin.
 There is a nice out-of-the-box integration with Mailchimp so visitors can sign-up for a newsletter, but if you want to use another service, you’ll need to install a plugin.

 This is also true of other email marketing integrations, popups and discount offers, or specific analytics tools.
-Once again, in order to install these plugins, you’ll need the Pro plan.
+Once again, in order to install these plugins, you’ll need the Business or Ecommerce plan.

 Let’s take a quick look at what marketing features are available with WordPress.com.